 I love thrifted furniture.
 Often well-built, with more durability and character than anything you could buy new, thrifted furniture is funky and fun.
 Even more bonus?
 It’s often cheaper!
 But, old furniture doesn’t come with all the convenient punch-outs and access panels that new furniture does.
 So if you’re using an old piece of furniture but want to run power inside, for electronics or a charging station, you’re going to have to put a hole in it.
 The good news is that since you didn’t pay much for it, if you ruin it, it’s not too big of a deal, right?

 So, it’s obvious that you need to cut a hole, but how?
 Of course there’s many options, but if you want a really nice, clean, round hole, one of the ways I like is to use a spade bit.
+Now, for those of you who are tool-savvy, this probably seems painfully obvious, but when I started doing my own DIY projects, I had no clue that such things existed, and I thought that there might be other people out there like me.
 Read on to see just exactly how this weirdly wide bit works so you can try it at home!

 First off, you will need a special kind of drill bit for your drill called a “spade bit.”
+This special bit does a great job of cutting a clean hole just the way you want it.
 They look like this:

 We got a set for Christmas a few years ago from family, and I’ve really appreciated having it.
 But you can just buy the one bit you need, too, rather than invest in a whole set.

 Updated: I just checked over at Lowes.com, and in my area this same set sells for $20.97.
 A smaller, 4-bit set sells for just over $9.38, and a single bit sells for just over $3.58.
 So they’re not super expensive.
 To check, just search for “spade bit” at whatever hardware store you usually use.